Evangelical Church of the Augsburg Confession in Poland: History

 An important moment for the Evangelical-Augsburg church was the issuing of a presidential decree in 1936 which established the nature of the relationship between the church and the state and the former's internal structure.
 The decree affirmed the territorial division of the church into ten dioceses (Warsaw, Płock, Kalisz, Piotrków, Lublin, Łódź, Volhynia, Vilnius, Silesia and Greater Poland) with a total of 117 parishes.

 The church in Poland suffered during and after World War II.
 The ranks of pastors, teachers and other church leadership diminished due to persecution, imprisonment, and death.
 The majority of ethnic Germans moved west from 1944 onwards.
-During the early postwar years, a number of church properties were taken over for other purposes, and the connections of Protestant Lutheranism to the German cultural sphere made authorities and Polish locals inimical towards the remaining Lutherans.
+During the early postwar years, a number of church properties were taken over by the Communist authorities to be used for other purposes, and the connections of Protestant Lutheranism to the German cultural sphere made authorities and Polish locals inimical towards the remaining Lutherans.
 Gradually, the Evangelical Church of Augsburg Confession in Poland has reshaped itself into an active body.
 On 12 October 2008, Polish president Lech Kaczyński—himself of the Catholic faith—visited the Lutheran Protestant Jesus Church in Cieszyn, becoming the first President of Poland ever to visit a Protestant place of worship.

 Women first began administering baptism, serving as deacons, and leading services in the church in 1999.
 In 2022 the church ordained women as pastors for the first time.
+In 2024, a pastor in the church, Halina Radacz, one of the first women ordained, offered the first documented blessings by pastors of same-sex couples in Poland.